 Caldwell, NJ – February 26, 2013

-The Caldwell College English Department will present a poetry reading with Dr. Robert Hamblin, director of the Center for Faulkner Studies at Southeast Missouri State University.
+The Caldwell University English Department will present a poetry reading with Dr. Robert Hamblin, director of the Center for Faulkner Studies at Southeast Missouri State University.
 The reading will take place on Thursday, April 4 at noon in the Westervelt Lecture Hall in Werner Hall on campus.
 Dr. Hamblin, a professor of English, is the author or editor of 27 books, including fourteen volumes of Faulkner studies, six books of poems, two memoirs, and a book on college basketball.

 In 2005, during Oprah Winfrey’s “Summer of Faulkner” for the Oprah Book Club, he led the online discussion of “As I Lay Dying.”